 Condo maintenance fees are paid by all condo owners and are usually representative of the percentage that you own – the bigger your condo, the higher your maintenance fees.
-While there are a few condominiums in Toronto that make everyone pay the same amount of maintenance fee irrespective of size, most condo fees are based on the actual square footage of the unit – for example, $0.50 per square foot.
-Other than your own actual unit, you also own a percentage of the hallways, the lobby, the gym, etc., known as the “common elements”.
+While there are a few condominiums in Toronto that make everyone pay the same amount of maintenance fee irrespective of size, most condo fees are based on the actual square footage of the unit – for example, $0.60 per square foot.
+As a condo owner, other than your own actual unit, you also own a percentage of the hallways, the lobby, the gym, etc., known as the “common elements”.
 Condo maintenance fees go towards paying the operating costs of the common expenses and elements.
 This generally includes:

 - Maintenance and repair of common property – landscaping, repairs to the lobby and hallways, upkeep of fitness equipment, etc.

 - Operating costs including garbage removal, heat, electricity and water

 - Contingency reserve fund – part of every monthly fee goes towards the reserve fund – the rainy day fund to deal with unexpected costs, repairs and replacements.
 The minimal amount that must be contributed to the reserve fund is legislated by the government.

 - Management and staff costs – property management fees, concierge, security, etc.